MalachiHibbins/IMU/README.md

 The Jupyterbook HTML files can be found in the `_build/html` directory after building the book.
 You can open the `index.html` file in a web browser to view the book.

-A PDF version of the book is also available in the `_build/pdf` directory.
-Although there are known formatting issues.